monaborisagar/ReimbursementApplication/README.md

 # ReimbursementApplication
 Introduction:Expense Reimbursement System provides functionalities for Employee side like apply for reimbursement along with image upload,Email Notification ,password Hash encryption,view Pending/Approved/Denied Request,delete Reimbursement request and admin side functionalities like view all pending/approved/denied request,Add employee in registration.
 ERS also added validation functionalities like
-1.No access for authorization page
+No access for authorization page ,
-2.Cache cleared Logout Functionality
-3.all type of validation for blank inputfields , field type 4.Password pattern validation
+Cache cleared Logout Functionality, all type of validation for blank inputfields , field type Password pattern validation.

 technologies used:JSP,Servlet,Ajax,PostGreSQL,Bootstrap 4